pavangudiwada/job-board-hub/CONTRIBUTING.md

-# Contributing to JobBoardHub
+# Contributing to Job Resources

-Thank you for your interest in contributing to JobBoardHub!
+Thank you for your interest in contributing to Job Resources!
 We welcome contributions from the community to help make this the best resource for finding specialized job boards.

 ## Table of Contents